mm6234/Capybara/README.md

 ## Unit Test
 We use Google Test; in Visual Studio, simply "start debugging" on `Unittest.cpp`.

+Another way to do it is to go to the build folder `.\out\build\x64-debug\Unittest` and run `.\Unittest.exe` from the terminal.

+__IMPORTANT__ : For the first run, the first test case might not pass.
+Run it again, it should work.
+The first test case makes sure that there is a database instance already there; the rest of the test cases can automatically create them.
+That's why the second run passes.
+The database instance is seperate from the instance used in production.

 ## CI/CD Testing
 The Capybara service uses Github Actions for continuous integration testing.
 The `build-test-cmake-cpp.yml` script is executed each time a commit is made, and can even be run manually by pressing the 'Run workflow' dropdown, selecting the 'main' branch, and pressing the green 'Run workflow' button from [this link](https://github.com/mm6234/Capybara/actions/workflows/build-test-cmake-cpp.yml).

 ## Acknowledgement
 * `.gitignore` file template from github's [gitignore repo](https://github.com/github/gitignore/blob/main/VisualStudio.gitignore).
 Used for best practices.
+* Packages used: Drogon, jsoncpp, nlohmann-json, SQLite3, gtest

 ## Appendix
 `CMakePresets.json`: Change `toolchainFile` to the approptiate directory.
 For example: `"C:\\Users\\iamyo\\projects\\vcpkg\\scripts\\buildsystems\\vcpkg.cmake"`